Indonesian Coffee Exporter: A Guide to Sourcing Green Beans

 Product TypeQuality LevelTarget MarketKey Characteristics

-Single farm microlotPremium specialtyBoutique roastersSmall volume, strict sorting, high scores, clear traceability
+Single-farm microlotPremium specialtyBoutique roastersSmall volume, strict sorting, high cup scores, clear traceability

 Regional blend componentSpecialtyMedium roastersConsistent structure, scalable lots, stable delivery windows